Patricia Routledge Death, Age, Ethnicity, Height, Family, Husband

 Patricia Routledge Family | Parents

-Routledge was born in Tranmere, Birkenhead, Cheshire, daughter to her mother Catherine Routledge and father Isaac Routledge a haberdasher.
-Throughout the Second World War, the family lived in the basement of his shop for weeks at a time; nearby Liverpool.
+Routledge was born in Tranmere, Birkenhead, Cheshire, daughter to her mother Catherine Routledge, and father Isaac Routledge a haberdasher.
+Throughout the Second World War, the family lived in the basement of his shop for weeks at a time; near Liverpool.

 Patricia Routledge Husband | Married